anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life without love is like a tree without blossoms or fruit.
+Quote: A garden is always a series of losses set against a few triumphs, like life itself.

-By: Kahlil Gibran
+By: May Sarton